yield-sync/specifications/v1-emp/Strategy Layer/README.md

 This deployer will automatically register the address of the `YieldSyncV1EMPStrategy` on the `YieldSyncV1EMPRegistry` contract.
 This is required so that authentication can occur on the EMP Layer when this strategy is attached to it.

-### 2. Set the utilized ERC 20 tokens by using the following function:
+### 2. Set the utilized ERC 20 Tokens

+Utilize the following function on the `YieldSyncV1EMPStrategy`

 ```solidity
 function utilizedERC20Update(address[] memory __utilizedERC20, Utilization[] memory _utilization) external;
 ```

-### 3. Set the Utilized Tokens Price Feed Service Contract
+### 3. Set the Price Feed Contract

 Within `YieldSyncV1EMPStrategy` define the price feed service contract.